×

 Classic Turkey Sage Dressing

-When people mention sage, one thing instantly comes to mind: Thanksgiving!
-After all, sage has been a traditional herb for stuffing.
-The Thanksgiving turkey just isn’t complete without it.
+When people mention sage, one thing instantly comes to mind: stuffing!
+After all, sage has been a traditional herb for stuffing and a turkey just isn’t complete without it.

 Recently, though, there has been some debate over the safety of eating herbs or stuffing cooked inside the bird.
 Because of this, making turkey dressing became the alternative.
 Since the dressing is cooked by itself, you’re sure that it’s safe to eat—not to mention more delicious if your sage comes straight from your garden.

-My cousins and I couldn’t be happier because that means we get to experiment and come up with some pretty creative turkey dressings every year!
-This year, I’d like to start with Classic Turkey Sage Dressing.
+My cousins and I couldn’t be happier because that means we get to experiment and come up with some pretty creative turkey dressings every year for our holiday meals!
+This year, I made this Classic Turkey Sage Dressing.
 It retains the familiar flavor and aroma of sage, but with a vegetarian twist.

 Some finely chopped sage takes center stage in this dressing, which compliments the buttery mixture of celery, onions, garlic, thyme, and pepper.
 The eggs and vegetable broth balance out the strong herbal flavors with their slightly sweet undertones.
 Meanwhile, the toasted breadcrumbs will lend this Classic Turkey Sage Dressing a nice crumbly texture.

 Refrigerate your delectable dressing overnight or up to 24 hours.
-I like keeping it longer in the fridge, so I make sure to take that into account when planning for Thanksgiving dinner.
+I like keeping it longer in the fridge, so I make sure to take that into account when planning for a turkey dinner dinner.
 When it’s time to party, you can bake the dressing and let it stand for 10 minutes before serving.

 Voilà—Classic Turkey Sage Dressing!
-This is definitely a tradition for our Thanksgiving dinners.
+This is definitely a tradition for our turkey dinners.
 It can take a bit of work, but it’s worth the long prep time.
-Try it out for yourself and see how it can brighten up your holiday meals!
+Try it out for yourself and see how it can brighten up your family meals!

 Print